 (Click Here to be a Sponsor of the Edwin P. Hubble Lecture Series)

-at Adler Planetarium (enter south door)
+At the Adler Planetarium (enter south doors, street level).

 CLICK HERE to see a list and photos

 of this and other past meetings & events.

 CAS General Meetings are held at 7:00 pm on Fridays each month, usually at the Adler Planetarium or alternatively

 at the Cernan Space Center of Triton College depending on availability

 Please follow our CAS website, Facebook and Meetup pages for meeting updates for this and other CAS activities.